 Join members of the Social Action Council coordinating team, your fellow Unitarian Universalists, and others on Wednesdays/6pm at the Fellowship to work on our social justice initiatives.

-The Social Action Council has adopted Petree Elementary School for the 2013-2016 school years.
+The School Involvement Team is responsible for coordinating our outreach to schools in need within our community.
+As an example, one of the schools we partner with is Petree Elementary.
 Petree is a Title I school and many of its families cannot afford proper clothing, supplies or food.
 Fellowship members work together to provide necessary supplies and support for these students in need.
 In particular, we are funding 25 students to participate in the weekend backpack program, to help feed children when they are away from school on weekends and holidays.
 We will also fund a field trip for the students at the school.
 Title I schools cannot afford the field trips that schools in wealthier neighborhoods take for granted.
 We also encourage members to volunteer at the school.
 The students need role models, mentors, tutors, and test monitors.